 “I know a lot of companies are struggling with that,” said Jenn.

-“Sometimes we even get to do that in person but a lot of times we use the systems we already have in place to automate the experience,” added Betsy.
+“Sometimes we even get to do that in person, but a lot of times we use the systems we already have in place to automate the experience,” added Betsy.
 “So we have a list of customers that mentioned a certain feature or area of the product.
-We know they’ve contributed and send out an automated message from the product team.”
+We know they’ve contributed and sent out an automated message from the product team.”